I'm not much of a talker, but let me rant about myself for a bit. You can skip ahead to:

 My biggest educational growth though were the first few months at my first job and I believe my hunger for knowledge has sky-rocketed ever since.
 I also love meetups and conferences (...it's the free stickers).

-Since some do care about the official part of this, here's a rundown:
+If you care about the more official part of this, here's a rundown:

 - CS at Tallinn University of Technology